syed-research/syed-research.github.io/_pages/publications.md

 # <span class="fade-up">Publications</span>

-Our publications span chemical looping, CO₂ utilisation, reactor engineering, materials development, and sustainable fuel pathways.
-Below is a curated, year‑wise list of journal articles, conference papers, and book chapters.
+A complete list of journal articles, conference papers, book chapters, and theses authored or co‑authored by members of the CLIMATE Research Group.

 ---